dcdpr/did-btcr2/chapters/Index.md

 Given:

 * `identifier`: The did:btcr2 identifier being resolved
-* `signalBytes`: 32 Signal Bytes from a SMT Beacon Signal
+* `signalBytes`: 32 Signal Bytes from an SMT Beacon Signal
 * `sidecarDocumentsMap`: A map of documents provided through Sidecar Data keyed by the SHA256 hash of these documents.
 This map should be constructed by the resolver.
 * `smtProofsMap`: A map of SMT proof paths keyed by the SMT root of the sparse merkle